incribo-inc/incribo/README.md

 ```

 # ✨ Basic Usage
 Before we get started, it is advised to setup a virtual environment to work in.
-Incribo works with all embedding models -
+Next, add your embedding model and generate stateful embeddings with Incribo like so -
 ```python
 from incribo import Embedding